sass/sass/proposal/numbers.md

 Numbers in Sass are *not* necessarily reflexively equal. `NaN == NaN`, `Infinity == Infinity`, and `-Infinity == -Infinity` will always be false.

-In the case that two real numbers use more than 10 decimal places of precision, both numbers are truncated to 10 decimal places and compared.
+In the case that two numbers use more than 10 decimal places of precision, both numbers are truncated to 10 decimal places and compared.

 ## Ordering

 Numbers in Sass do not have total ordering.
 Any comparison to `NaN` will return false.
-Otherwise, ordering follows what would be expected when comparing two real numbers.
+Otherwise, ordering follows what would be expected when comparing two numbers.

-Real numbers with more than 10 decimal places are truncated to 10 places before comparison.
+Numbers with more than 10 decimal places are truncated to 10 places before comparison.

 ## Hashing